 Teachers with only a Teacher's Certificate outnumber all other teachers combined.
-The various levels of qualifications recognized in the country are listed in Table 3.1.
-They range from the Teachers' Certificate to a master's or PhD.
+The levels of qualifications recognized in the country range from the Teachers' Certificate to a master's or PhD.
 Entry requirements into pre-service education programs remain relatively low as shown in the Table.
 For instance, entry into the Teachers Certificate Program is provided for those who have "Attempted WASSCE"; have two credits in WASSCE; or passed the entrance examination.
 Most teachers only have a Teacher's Certificate, which falls short of the minimum quality required to teach in primary education.
 In addition, there are other numerous challenges facing the teacher training institutions in terms of shortage of teaching staff, infrastructure, and teaching and learning resources.